este-microondas/2048/README.md

 The application could be extended in several directions:

+- **Advanced Save & Load system** — Allow players to save the current board state and continue later
 - **GUI** — Add a graphical interface using Pygame or Tkinter
 - **Undo** — Implement a move-history stack to support undoing moves
 - **Leaderboard** — Introduce a global or online high-score system